Kubernetes

 kubectl exec -n oriel deploy/oriel -- \ env ORIEL_BOOTSTRAP_PASSWORD='change-me' \ oriel admin bootstrap --email you@example.comCreate a workspace:

-Section titled “Rollback/Recover”Check pods and migration state:
+Section titled “Recover a failed release”Check pods and migration state:

 kubectl get pods -n orielkubectl exec -n oriel deploy/oriel -- oriel migrate statusIf readiness returns ORL-5002, run migrations with the same environment as